KozGit/Blender-2.8-MD5-import-export-addon/README.md

 ### Handling Shaders

-When exporting .md5mesh files, the add-on assigns the shader for a mesh in the .md5mesh file the name of the material assigned to that mesh in Blender.
+When exporting .md5mesh files, the add-on assigns each mesh in the .md5mesh file a shader using the name of the material assigned to that mesh in Blender.
 The composition of the material itself doesn’t matter, only the name of the material is used.

 During export, the exact material name from the first non-empty material slot for the mesh is used as the shader name.
 If there are no materials on a mesh, the name “default” is exported.